jonthorell/synth-nu-vinyl-store/README.md

 The solution was to replace the variable product with the shortened prod.
 15. The Add-staff link to menu did not work properly.
 Removed check if user is superuser.
 Superfluos since it is only the group membership that is important
 16. The new image field in profile model introduced an error in profile-view.
 Fixed by altering the form.
+17. Update in bag template should take current stock into consideration.
+Shouldn't be possible to add you want to buy 7 items if only 2 are in stock.
+Now prevented by some if-statements.
+18. Stripe input box is not rendered??
+Silly mistake with an underscore in the block where it was supposed to go.
+19. Profile view showed an generic "server error" if you were not logged in.
+Fixed by wrapping it in a decorator so the error is more meaningful

 # Bugs encountered but not fixed yet